New Jersey Dog Bite Lawyer

 Sixteen states currently have what’s known as the “one-bite rule,” essentially allowing the dog and owner one liability-free bite.
 However, this is not the law in New Jersey, where there is no free pass.
 All dog owners are legally liable if their dog bites someone, even if it is the first time.

 If you have been injured in a dog bite accident, the experienced personal injury legal team at KMHL&D can review the exact circumstances surrounding your case and can provide counsel as to whether you have a potential legal claim.

 It is worth noting that every state has statutes of limitations, which are the legal deadlines for filing civil claims.
 In New Jersey, the statute of limitations for a dog bite is two years from the time the bite occurred.
 If you do not file your dog bite claim within two years, the New Jersey court will dismiss your case and you will be unable to recover any damages.
-There are exceptions to this two-year deadline; it is best to consult with our experienced Hamilton dog bite lawyers if you think you may be unable to meet the filing deadline.
+There are exceptions to this two-year deadline; it is best to consult with our experienced New Jersey Dog Bite Lawyer if you think you may be unable to meet the filing deadline.

 Establishing Liability for Dog Bite Accidents in New Jersey